totalslacker-civ6mods/Historical-Victories/README.md

 3. Patagonia : None
    - Control a named mountain range of at least 6 plots
    - Control a named desert of at least 6 plots
-   - Discover 1 natural wonder
+   - Control 1 natural wonder

 ### CIVILIZATION_MAYA
 1. Chichen Itza : None